josineto/pandoc-odt-filters/README.md

 ## Installation

-Just download whatever filter you want, *along with* `util.lua` (see below), and use it!

-## Usage

 You can either go to [Releases](https://github.com/jzeneto/pandoc-odt-filters/releases) and download all files in a ZIP, or download just some of them via GitHub interface.
 In latter case, just don't forget to also download `util.lua` (see important note below).

+## Usage

 You can use as many filters as you want.
 Each filter must have his own declaration in command line: `--lua-filter <filter-name>.lua`.
 Here's an example with just one filter: